icatproject/topcat/yo/README.txt

 In addition to AngularJS, the following modules were used:

+  - _angular-bind-html-compile_: Used to compile html strings
   - _angular-bootstrap_: Provides native AngularJS directives for Bootstrap components (http://angular-ui.github.io/bootstrap/)
+  - _angular-cookie_: For EU Cookie Law consent bar
+  - _angular-deferred-bootstrap_: Used for initialising AngularJS app with constants (https://github.com/philippd/angular-deferred-bootstrap)
+  - _angular-inform_: Dispplay notification to users
+  - _angular-loading-bar_: Used to add loading bar on ajx calls
+  - _angular-moment_: Date/Time library
+  - _angular-pretty-bytes_: filter to display human readable bytes, KB, MB, GB etc
+  - _angular-spinner_: Display spinners on $http calls
+  - _angular-translate-loader-static-files_: angular-translate plugin to load static files
+  - _angular-translate_: Used to move UI text to a JSON file
+  - _angular-ui-grid_: Provides functionality to display data in a grid (http://ui-grid.info)
+  - _angular-ui-router-tab_: Provides tabs directive with routing support (https://github.com/rpocklin/ui-router-tabs)
   - _angular-ui-router_: Provides routing with nested views.
 Necessary for tabs with routing (bookmarkable tabs) (https://github.com/angular-ui/ui-router)
-  - _angular-ui-router-tab_: Provides tabs directive with routing support (https://github.com/rpocklin/ui-router-tabs)
-  - _angular-ui-grid_: Provides functionality to display data in a grid (http://ui-grid.info)
-  - _angular-deferred-bootstrap_: Used for initialising AngularJS app with constants (https://github.com/philippd/angular-deferred-bootstrap)
   - _angularjs-truncate_: Used to truncate strings
-  - _ui-router-extras_: Provides sticky state essential for navigating between tabs with routing and not resetting states
+  - _angularpoller_: Use for polling smartclient for statuses
+  - _karma-read-json_: Use to load json files in tests
   - _lodash_: JavaScript utility library
-  - _angular-pretty-bytes_: filter to display human readable bytes, KB, MB, GB etc
+  - _ng-device-detector_: Detect browser
   - _ngstorage_: No need to serialize and unserialize data to and from localstorage and sessionstorage
   - _squel_: Used to build SQL like queries
-  - _angular-translate_: Used to move UI text to a JSON file
-  - _angular-translate-loader-static-files_: angular-translate plugin to load static files
-  - _karma-read-json_: Use to load json files in tests
-  - _angular-spinner_: Display spinners on $http calls
+  - _ui-router-extras_: Provides sticky state essential for navigating between tabs with routing and not resetting states

 ## Installation (On windows) for AngularJS Development